BrycePairrett/Python-HW2/README.md

 <h2> Running this Program </h2>
 <body>
-You must have a Python IDE, beause it is in the raw data form.
+1. Must have a Python IDE
+2. Upload it into your Python IDE
+3. Test it from there
 </body>